-According to a study of user behaviour, 99% of visitors to your website never buy on their first visit.
+According to a study of user behavior, 99% of visitors to your website never buy on their first visit.
 This is the moment when they become aware of your brand and services.
-From the 2nd or 3rd visit, they spend time learning more about your brand, through Google, or other authentic sources (social networks etc.).
+From the 2nd or 3rd visit, they spend time learning more about your brand, through Google, or other authentic sources (social networks, etc.).
 This is where you have the opportunity to convert your traffic into potential customers.
 Here’s what you can and should do:

 Tip: Monitor your branding with Google alerts and other tools.
 This will help you to participate in discussions about your brand, and also to deal with negative criticism.

 Over the past five years, advertising on Google and other digital platforms has grown at a rapid pace.
 According to a report published in the New York Times, Google AdWords and Facebook account for 85% of every new dollar spent on digital advertising!
 Apparently, many people have confused Facebook Ads and Google AdWords.
 Finally, they began to compare which one is the best.
 But no comparison is necessary because both platforms are aimed at a specific audience and specific intentions.

 It’s very simple if you want quick or instant sales for your business, then Google Ads is by far the best solution.
 Because as a user, if you are looking for services or solutions, you will search on Google rather than social networks.